Darksiend/DI-Bootcamp/Week6/Exam/testJavascript.md

     test();
     ```

+    Answer: it will be "Done", in the start of this function result will be 'first', and when function invoke promise javascript will wait to resolving or rejecting of the promise , after that result will be a resolve value of the promise and will console log it.

 28. Use **async await**, and fetch a fact on cats and display it.
 Use this third party API : `https://catfact.ninja/fact`
     1. In the HTML file, create a button, everytime you click it you will add a random cat fact on the DOM